Home

 One way—a dysfunctional and dishonest way—to cope with personal failures and emotional wounds is to project them onto others in anger or prejudice.
 If you want to live a genuinely holy life, however, it is important to seek truth—beginning with personal and psychological truth—above all else.
 Therefore, avoiding the gossip and the lust for revenge spread by popular entertainment focuses your attention where it should be (and where you don’t want it to be): on your own deficiencies and wretchedness.

-Why were James Bond movies, The Godfather, and others that followed in their path so successful in popular culture?
-Well, they offered us the spectacular glamor of violence and revenge—and lust.
-They satisfied our secret craving for the dark joy of unlimited power that can humiliate and destroy anyone who insults or injures us.
+When movies and television offer us a spectacular glamor of violence and revenge and lust, they satisfy our secret craving for the dark joy of unlimited power that can humiliate and destroy anyone who insults or injures us.
 Most viewers would never do such corrupt things themselves, so they see the movies as “harmless.”
 Yet the mere desire to derive pleasure from sin, even vicariously, is a sin in itself, and a deep wound to the Sacred Heart of Jesus.
 Revenge and lust are just another stroke of the whip on Christ’s back, more spittle on His face, another kick in His stomach.

 Sweetness to Fill Emotional Emptiness